Guius/digital-wardrobe/README.md

 ### 2. **No User Authorization**

 Any client can view, create, update, or delete any clothing item.
-The only restriction is that `id` fields cannot be updated.
+The only restrictions are core restrictions such as `id` fields cannot be updated.
 In production, this would include user-scoped filtering and role-based access control.
+This was not implemented as I considered it too complex for the task at hand.

 ### 3. **Layered Architecture**